 Over the last few years, we have gained tremendous knowledge about handling production workloads with Druid and have made a couple of interesting observations.
 Query Patterns.
 Druid is often used to explore data and generate reports on data.
 In the explore use case, the number of queries issued by a single user is much higher than in the reporting use case.
 Exploratory queries often involve progressively adding filters for the same time range to narrow down results.
 Users tend to explore short time intervals of recent data.
-In the generate report use case, users query for much longer data intervals, but users also already have the queries they want to issue in mind.
+In the generate report use case, users query for much longer data intervals, but users also already know the queries they want to issue.

 Multitenancy.
 Expensive concurrent queries can be problematic in a multitenant environment.
-Queries for large datasources may end up hitting every historical node in a cluster and consume all cluster resources.
+Queries for large data sources may end up hitting every historical node in a cluster and consume all cluster resources.
 Smaller, cheaper queries may be blocked from executing in such cases.
 We introduced query prioritization to address these issues.
 Each historical node is able to prioritize which segments it needs to scan.
 Proper query planning is critical for production workloads.
-Thankfully, queries for a significant amount of data tend to be for reporting use cases, and users are not expecting the same level of interactivity as when they are querying to explore data.
+Thankfully, queries for a significant amount of data tend to be for reporting use cases and can be deprioritized.
+Users do not expect the same level of interactivity in this use case as when they are exploring data.